 Karam has brought his knowledge on KPIs and other topics to his colleagues within New York as well as nationally as a member of the New York Association for Pupil Transportation (NYAPT) and the National Association for Pupil Transportation (NAPT).
 He has served on NAPT’s subcommittee on KPIs.

-“Most of our colleagues may be afraid to delve into that game [utilizing KPIs] because they think it’s too complicated, so I try to make a connection between KPIs and what they do on a daily basis,” he said.
+“Most of our colleagues may be afraid to delve into that game [utilizing KPIs] because they think it’s too complicated, so I try to make a connection between KPIs and what they do on a daily basis,” he says.

 Karam became involved in yellow bus transportation in 2000 when he joined BCSD after a 25-year career in the U.S. Marine Corps.

-He said that his work in the Marine Corps prepared him well for his jobs at BCSD, and he has applied a lot of what he learned to the school district’s transportation department.
+He says that his work in the Marine Corps prepared him well for his jobs at BCSD, and he has applied a lot of what he learned to the school district’s transportation department.
 Utilizing KPIs and total quality management practices is one example.

-“One of my goals as I neared my exit from the Marine Corps was to get into the same line of work: dealing with people and dealing with transportation since transportation logistics was my occupational specialty,” he explained.
+“One of my goals as I neared my exit from the Marine Corps was to get into the same line of work: dealing with people and dealing with transportation since transportation logistics was my occupational specialty,” he explains.
 “It’s all the same: how you lead people, manage resources, and your approach to training.
 The only thing I had to do when I got into this business was become certified in accordance with the state for a school bus driver instructor.”

 Karam also learned a lot about leadership in the Marine Corps.
-He said he has held leadership positions since 1976, and he believes in sharing the knowledge and resources he has access to with the rest of his staff.
+He says he has held leadership positions since 1976, and he believes in sharing the knowledge and resources he has access to with the rest of his staff.

-“For me, the higher you go, the more power you have to help those you are leading and managing,” Karam said.
+“For me, the higher you go, the more power you have to help those you are leading and managing,” Karam says.
 “I’m here to support my supervisors, mechanics, office staff, bus attendants and bus drivers.”

 Jurewicz speaks to this and what it means for the rest of the staff.

-“When Al talks about good leadership, he always expresses to everyone in the department that it starts from the bottom up,” she explained.
+“When Al talks about good leadership, he always expresses to everyone in the department that it starts from the bottom up,” she explains.
 “In other words, he gives us the tools and his confidence, reassurance and guidance for us to grow.”